 Second, most relatedly, there is a literature which uses firm- or industry-level data and studies the heterogeneity in firms' responses to monetary policy shocks to investigate firm financial frictions and monetary transmission.
 Several earlier papers with an empirical focus, such as Gertler and Gilchrist (1994) or Oliner and Rudebusch (1996), use firm size as a proxy for financing constraints and find that small firms are relatively more responsive to contractionary monetary policy actions.
-10 Kashyap et al. (1994) find that firms with low liquid asset holdings contracted their inventories significantly more during a tight monetary policy period.
-11 In recent years, and in parallel to this paper, there has been a revival of this literature, with papers estimating whether different firm financials explain their responsiveness to identified monetary policy shocks, and some of them interpreting the results using a structural model.
+Kashyap et al. (1994) find that firms with low liquid asset holdings contracted their inventories significantly more during a tight monetary policy period.
+In recent years, and in parallel to this paper, there has been a revival of this literature, with papers estimating whether different firm financials explain their responsiveness to identified monetary policy shocks, and some of them interpreting the results using a structural model.
 Firm characteristics which have received attention, in addition to size, are leverage and distance to default (Ottonello and Winberry, 2020; Bahaj et al., 2022; Anderson and Cesa-Bianchi, 2023), age (Cloyne et al., 2023), share of floating rate debt (Ippolito et al., 2018; Gürkaynak et al., 2022), or debt maturity (Jungherr et al., 2022).
 In addition, Greenwald (2019) and Caglio et al. (2022) emphasize how monetary transmission can depend on the type of debt limits and collateral constraints that firms face in practice.
+González et al. (2023) study optimal monetary policy in a New Keynesian model with heterogeneous firms subject to conventional borrowing constraints.
 In reference to this literature, my work contributes by highlighting the importance of balance sheet liquidity in explaining heterogeneous investment responsiveness empirically, over and above any of these features, and in shaping monetary transmission in a general equilibrium heterogeneous firm setting.

-10Crouzet and Mehrotra (2020) scrutinize these findings on size through the lens of financing frictions.
+&lt;sup>11Crouzet and Mehrotra (2020) scrutinize these findings on size through the lens of financing frictions.

-11Other examples of this earlier empirical literature include Gaiotti and Generale (2002), Ehrmann and Fratzscher (2004), Peersman and Smets (2005), Bougheas et al. (2006).
+&lt;sup>12Other examples of this earlier empirical literature include Gaiotti and Generale (2002), Ehrmann and Fratzscher (2004), Peersman and Smets (2005), Bougheas et al. (2006).

 Finally, the model of the firm that I employ is inspired by work on firm financing, liquidity, and issuance costs in corporate finance, with examples including Hennessy and Whited (2007), Gamba and Triantis (2008), Riddick and Whited (2009), Bazdresch (2013), Nikolov and Whited (2014), Eisfeldt and Muir (2016), Bolton et al. (2014), and Nikolov et al. (2019).
-My work builds on this literature by using a model of the firm to study the importance of balance sheet liquidity in monetary policy transmission to aggregate investment, thus also providing a bridge between the literatures on macroeconomic dynamics and structural corporate finance studies on liquidity.12
+I build on this literature by using a model of the firm to study the importance of balance sheet liquidity in monetary transmission to aggregate investment, bridging the literatures on macroeconomic dynamics and structural corporate finance studies on liquidity.